An Overview of Real Estate Market Trends in Bristol, CT

 When selling your house directly to a bank in Bristol, CT, it is crucial to gather all the essential documents to ensure a smooth transaction.
 Start by assembling the property’s deed, which serves as proof of ownership, and any mortgage statements that detail the remaining balance on your home loan.

 You will also need recent electricity bills and property tax statements to get a full picture of the property’s continuing costs.
-An proper appraisal or market assessment study can help you figure out the right amount to offer the bank in discussions.
+A proper appraisal or market assessment study can help you figure out the right amount to offer the bank in discussions.

 Additionally, having a comprehensive settlement statement from your initial purchase will help establish financial transparency.
 If applicable, include any documentation related to liens or encumbrances on the property.